Skip to Content

 Adoption Eligibility & Requirements in Texas

 Before beginning the adoption process, it’s important to understand the eligibility requirements under Texas law.
 Any individual or couple age 21 or older may apply to adopt, provided they are financially stable and can offer a safe home.
 All prospective adoptive parents must complete background checks, fingerprinting, and a home study coordinated by a licensed agency or the Collin County courts.
 These evaluations include interviews, references, and assessments of financial security and emotional readiness.
-We help clients assemble the necessary documentation and prepare for each review, including any requirements specific to Collin County.
+We help clients assemble the necessary documentation and prepare for each review, including requirements specific to Collin County.

 Eligibility can also involve unique circumstances: prior legal history, nontraditional household structures, or blended families.
-Working with an adoption lawyer who understands Collin County’s judicial expectations can make a real difference in how you approach the review process.
-At Rudd Legal, we proactively walk you through the applicable regulations, address challenges before they become problems, and give you a clear picture of what local judges and agencies look for.
+Working with an adoption attorney who understands Collin County’s judicial expectations can make a real difference in how you approach the review process.
+At Rudd Legal, we proactively walk you through the applicable requirements, address challenges before they become problems, and give you a clear picture of what local judges and agencies look for.

 What Sets Rudd Legal Apart in Adoption Cases